Browser does not support script.

-The deadline for applications is 01 April 2016 for 2016 entry.
-Prior to this date all applications will be given equal consideration and considered on their individual merits.
-After this date applications will be considered subject to the availability of places, therefore we encourage you to submit your application as soon as possible.
+The deadline for applications is 01 July 2016 for 2016 entry.
+Applications will be considered subject to the availability of places, therefore we encourage you to submit your application as soon as possible.
 Please note that funding deadlines may be earlier.

 European law and EU law in particular are now more relevant than ever.
 At King's you will be studying for an LLM in European Law at one of the most exciting times in EU history.
 Our faculty is at the cutting-edge of current development while benefitting from a long-standing tradition of expertise in the field.
 All of which gives our students the most rounded view of European Law possible.At King's you will not only be taught in a range of areas of EU law, you will also be part of an EU law community, built around the Centre of European Law, which was set up as far back as 1975.
 During your time here you will meet excellent teachers and fellow students but also European judges and Advocates General, EU officials, leading barristers, and many others with a keen interest in EU law.The King's LLM in European Law is unrivalled.
 Our alumni have gone on to work for some of the most prestigious European institutions and legal firms.
 We are passionate about giving our students access to the best opportunities.
 We are passionate about Europe.
 And above all we are passionate about European law.Alongside our eminent team of King's academics teaching on the pathway, such as Professors Andrea Biondi and Alexander Türk, a strong team of visiting professors and practitioners also contribute to the European Law community: